ifm/ifm3d-ros/README.md

 1. Does the schema mask value have any effect on UVEC's data streaming?

-    A: Schema mask value has no effect on streaming UVECs because the UVEC's will be always latched along.
+    A: Schema mask value has no effect on streaming UVECs because the UVECs will be always latched along.